bradendubois/do-calculus/documentation/causal_graph_files.md

 - **"outcomes"**: A list of strings, representing all possible outcomes for the given variable.
 Cannot have the same outcome twice in one variable, but two separate variables could have the same outcome.
 - **"parents"**: A list of strings, representing the "parents" of the given variable.
 Leave empty to represent zero parents.
-- **"table"**: A table determining the given variable, consisting of the following:
-    - **"given"**: A list of "given" variables, such as the parents of the variable.
-    - **"rows"**: A list of lists, each list representing one "row" in the table, with each sublist formatted as follows:
+- **"table"**: A list of lists, each list representing one "row" in the table, with each sublist formatted as follows:
     - \["outcome", \["parent_1_outcome_1", "parent_2_outcome_1"\], probability\]
     - "outcome" is a specific outcome of the given variable.
     - The inner list is a specific combination of given outcomes, and they must be given in the same order as specified in "given", and a probability as a float.
     - The table must be complete.

 - **Note**: "parents" is not necessary for variables such as "roots" without parents, and can be omitted.
 It will be assumed to be empty.